 A minimum container is usually made out of cardboard or fiberboard.
 Funeral homes are required to offer an alternative container for use with a cremation.

 Basic Services Fee/Professional Services Fee

-The basic, non-declinable fee charged by the funeral home.
-This typically includes the arrangement conference, overhead, filing of permits, certificates, and authorizations, sheltering of remains among other items that are necessary for all funerals.
+This is the basic, non-declinable fee charged by the funeral home.
+It typically includes the arrangement conference, overhead, filing of permits, certificates, and authorizations, sheltering of remains, among other items that are necessary for all funerals.

 Cash Advance Items List

-Third-party items and services that must be paid in advance.
+You must pay for third-party items and services in advance.
 Typically included are items such as flowers, officiant fees, and the cost to publish the obituary.

 Crematory Fee (or Cremation Fee)

-The fee for the actual process of cremation.
+The cremation fee is the charge for the actual process of cremation.

 The deceased is cremated shortly after death.
 There is no funeral or memorial service.